ralzohairi/user-defined-string-functions-js/README.md

-# string-functions-js
+# User-defined JavaScript String Functions
-This project provides JavaScript functions for handling and manipulting strings.
+This project provides user-defined JavaScript functions for handling and manipulating strings.